shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 ---
-title : Create an Advertiser
-description : Creating an advertiser object is the first step before you can start running ad campaigns and serving creatives on behalf of an advertiser.
+title : Microsoft Invest - Create an Advertiser description : Learn how to create an advertiser object  before you start running ad campaigns and serving creatives on behalf of an advertiser.
 ---

-# Create an Advertiser
+# Create an Advertiser in Microsoft Invest

 Creating an advertiser object is the first step before you can start running ad campaigns and serving creatives on behalf of an advertiser.

-Step 1.
+## Step 1.
 Start a New Advertiser

-On the Advertisers screen, click the
+On the **Advertisers** screen, click the
-+ New button.
+**+ New** button.

-This opens the Create New Advertiser screen, where you define all relevant details for your advertiser.
+This opens the **Create New Advertiser** screen, where you define all relevant details for your advertiser.

+> [!TIP]
-<b>Tip:</b> You can expand or collapse each
-section of the screen.
-To expand or collapse all sections at once, click the Expand All or
-Collapse All link in the upper right.
+> You can expand or collapse each section of the screen.
+To expand or collapse all sections at once, click the **Expand All** or **Collapse All** link in the upper right.

-Step 2.
+## Step 2.
 Fill Out Basic Setup

-In the Basic Setup section, enter the basic details for the advertiser.
+In the **Basic Setup** section, enter the basic details for the advertiser.

 - **Name** - Enter the advertiser's name.